allforcode/PHPPaging/README.md

 # PHPPaging

 This is a simple PHP class for paing the data source retrieved form database.
-You are welcomed to use it as a start point, and you can also customize or change both class and style files based on your needs.
+You are welcomed to use it as a start point, customizing or changing both class and style files based on your needs.

 The page list is composed of the links of ```First```, ```<```(previous page), ```1 2 3 4```(page numbers), ```>``` (next page) and ```Last```.
 You can specify how many pagers occuring in your page, or showing all of them by default.